DariusNetX/BagBrain-Dashboard/replit.md

-✓ Maintained progressive loading with emoji fallback and error handling ✓ Resized Results page character from w-48/64 to w-24/32 for better viewport fit ✓ Reduced bottom margin from mb-8 to mb-6 for improved page spacing
+✓ Maintained progressive loading with emoji fallback and error handling ✓ Resized Results page character from w-48/64 to w-24/32 for better viewport fit ✓ Reduced bottom margin from mb-8 to mb-6 for improved page spacing ✓ Fixed Results page audio by adding audio context resumption for browser compatibility ✓ Enhanced error handling with console logging for audio debugging ✓ Added vibration fallback for mobile devices when audio fails ✓ Improved tone timing and volume levels for better celebration experience